leetcode-python-java/leetcode-python-java/README.md

         #...

         while @status == :run
-          # After `@thread.join` in main process, this line will be executed and will return result.
+          # After `@thread.join` in main thread, this line will be executed and will return result.
           ios = IO.select sockets

           ios.first.each do |sock|